wayfair/one-version/README.md

 The behavior of `@wayfair/one-version` can be configured by a `one-version.config.json` at the root of the repository.

-### Supported config options:
+### Supported Options:

 #### overrides (optional, object)

+Overrides lets workspaces opt out of the one-version rule.
 This may be useful while performing major upgrades.
-Overrides lets workspaces opt out of the one-version rule.

 #### packageManager (optional, string)

-This is used to specify the package manager for the workspace.
-If the `-p` or `--packageManager` argument is included in the command __it will take precedence__ over this value.
+Used to specify the package manager for the workspace.

+_Note: If the `-p` or `--packageManager` argument is included in the command it will take precedence over this value_.

 Supported values: `pnpm`, `yarn`

 ### Examples: